vuejs/docs/src/api/application-api.md

   This method should not be confused with the [provide component option](options-composition.html#provide-inject) or the [provide function](composition-api.html#provide-inject) in the composition API.
 While those are also part of the same `provide`/`inject` mechanism, they are used to configure values provided by a component rather than an application.

   Providing values via the application is especially useful when writing plugins, as plugins typically wouldn't be able to provide values using components.
 It is an alternative to using [globalProperties](application-config.html#globalproperties).

-  Returns the application instance, allowing calls to be chained.

   :::tip Note
   The `provide` and `inject` bindings are NOT reactive.
 This is intentional.
 However, if you pass down an observed object, properties on that object do remain reactive.